postgresql-interfaces/psqlodbc/installer/README.txt

 and try again.

-Note that these installer generators use the configuration prepared by the PowerShell scripts in ..\winbuild, defaulting to ..\winbuild\configuration.xml, so you can't just mix them with SDK- or NMake based compilation.
+Note that these installer generators use the configuration file prepared by the PowerShell scripts in ..\winbuild, defaulting to ..\winbuild\configuration.xml, so you can't just mix them with SDK- or NMake based compilation.